shikanime/shikanime/articles/kubecon2023.md

 # KubeCon 2023

 This is my very first experience of KubeCon.
-I have been so exited since I got the all access ticket in december 2022 which fortunately were quite affordable.
+I have been so excited since I got the all access ticket in december 2022 which fortunately were quite affordable.
 I have been working with Kubernetes for a while now and I was really looking forward to meet the community and see what is going on around the world.
 And I